Albertan autonomy is a bad way to sell unpopular economic proposals

 The UCP's own legislative priorities generate disquiet too.
 If you try really hard, it may be possible to overlook the Trump administration's efforts to turn the United States into a police state.
 But it's troubling when the UCP follows his example with blatantly unconstitutional legislation designed to suppress public demonstrations against its pet projects right here at home.

-So this is probably not the best moment to be rolling out a report predestined to include a bunch of Charter-busting, disruptive, quasi-separatist measures to a population that’s already growing justifiably dubious and jittery.
+So this is probably not the best moment to be rolling out a report predestined to include a bunch of charter-busting, disruptive, quasi-separatist measures to a population that’s already growing justifiably dubious and jittery.

 The government's been sitting on the report since May, so Kenney's strategic brain trust knows what's in it.